scaomath/UCI-Math10/README.md

 * [Spring 2019 final project: Is your algorithm fashionable enough to classify sneakers?](https://www.kaggle.com/c/uci-math10-spring2019)

 ## Acknowledgements
-A major portion of the first half of the course is adapted from [Umut Isik's Math 9 in Winter 2017](https://www.math.uci.edu/~isik/teaching/17W_MATH9/index.html) with much more emphases on vectorization and examples are presented in a more data science-oriented way.
-Part of the second half of this course (regressions, classifications, multi-layer neural net, PCA) is adapted from [Stanford Deep Learning Tutorial](http://ufldl.stanford.edu/tutorial/)'s MATLAB codes to vectorized implementations in `numpy` from scratch, together with the `scikit-learn`'s counterparts.
+A major portion of the first half of the course is adapted from [Umut Isik's Math 9 in Winter 2017](https://www.math.uci.edu/~isik/teaching/17W_MATH9/index.html) with much more emphases on vectorization, and instead the materials are presented using classic toy examples in data science (Iris, wine quality, Boston housing prices, MNIST, etc).
+Part of the second half of this course (regressions, classifications, multi-layer neural net, PCA) is adapted from [Stanford Deep Learning Tutorial](http://ufldl.stanford.edu/tutorial/)'s MATLAB codes to vectorized implementations in `numpy` from scratch, together with their `scikit-learn`'s counterparts.